rylew2/portfolio-rylew/content/book/staffengineer.md

 Management is a profession, but leadership is a trait one can demonstrate within any profession.
 The most effective leaders spend more time following than they do leading:
 - They give support quickly to others who are working to make improvements
 - They make feedback explicitly non-blocking if there will be disagreements (share perspective rather than suggesting people change their approach)
-- They incorporate their worldview into those people around them - accelerating overall progress
+- They integrate their worldview with their team's, thereby accelerating progress
 - **They define the gap between how things are and how they ought to be, and identify proactive solutions to narrow the gap.
 They also care enough about the gap to attempt solutions.**